 Extensive study of one or more topics in Engineering Technology.
 Course may be repeated for credit with departmental approval.

 ETC (Educational Technology)

 3301 Educational Technology (3-1-2)

 Prerequisite: CS 1305, CIS 1301 or demonstrated competence.
 An instruction to instructional technology appropriate for young children and adolescents.
 Examples of computer-based instructional tools that support interactive learning will be discussed.
 Provides a conceptual framework for understanding the design of multimedia courseware as well as the opportunity for hands-on experience with a variety of software packages.

 FIN (Finance)

 1301 Personal Finance (3-3-0)

 Prerequisite: Credit or enrollment in MATH 1300.
 This course addresses all financial decisions a person will make over his/her lifetime.
 Topics covered would include choice of personal insurance, investments, retirement planning, purchase of long-term assets, etc.

 2301 Principles of Real Estate (3-3-0)

 Prerequisite: MATH 1300.

 An introduction to all phases of real estate: ownership, appraisal, law, financing, land use analysis, taxation, investments and property management.
 Operation of the real estate market, urban growth, city structures and land use planning are also studied.
 (REAL 1301) 3301 Small Business Finance (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours, ECO 2301 and ACC 2302.
 Application of basic financial management principles to the small business with particular emphasis to access of funds, venture capital and efficient management of cash and working capital.
-3302 Business Finance (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours, ACC 2302, ECO 2301, ECO 2302, completion or enrollment in STAT 3309, and completion or enrollment in BA 3300.
+3302 Business Finance (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours, ACC 2302, ECO 2301, ECO 2302, completion or enrollment in STAT 3309, and completion or enrollment in BA 3300..
 Application of financial management techniques to profit-oriented organizations: measuring of needs for business funds, acquiring business funds, investing business funds and elements of international finance.
-3305 Money and Banking (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours, ECO 2301 and ECO 2302.
-Role and impact of banking on a market-oriented economic system.
-3306 Risk Management (3-3-0) Prerequisite: FIN 3302.
+3305 Money, Markets and Institutions (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours, ECO 2301 and ECO 2302.
+This course discusses the basic objectives of financial institutions in light of industry structure and regulatory environment.
+The course focuses on how financial markets are organized, their role in the allocation of funds to various market segments, and interaction between markets.
+Topics include aggregate flow of funds analysis; and 3306 Treasury Risk Management (3-3-0) Prerequisite: FIN 3302.

+This course provides an extensive overview of the functions, processes and best practices in the corporate treasury management field.
+Topics covered in this course include: the relationship between treasury activities, broader financial decisions, and firm value; the Federal Reserve System and its role in providing liquidity in the financial system; cash forecasting techniques; procedures and regulations associated with international payment systems.
+This course will prepare the student for the Certified Treasury Professional (CTP) credential.

-Theories of risk management, including diversification, retention, avoidance, prevention, self-insurance, transfer and insurance as related to current financial practices of business firms and individuals.
-3309 Quantitative Methods in Finance (3-3-0) Prerequisite: A grade of C or better in STAT 3309.
+3309 Quantitative Methods in Finance (3-3-0)

+Prerequisite: A grade of C or better in STAT 3309.
 Advanced quantitative and statistical techniques used for analysis and research purposes in the area of finance and investments.

-3311 Real Estate Valuation (3-0-0) Prerequisite: Completion of the common core plus 18 additional hours.
+3311 Real Estate Valuation (3-0-0)

+Prerequisite: Completion of the common core plus 18 additional hours.
 Introduction to the fundamental principles of real estate valuation.
 Identification of the elements of economics and urban land economics which underlie the theory of value for real estate.
 The course emphasizes and analyzes the steps in real property appraisal from elementary analysis to sophisticated income property analysis.

-3312 Management of Real Property (3-0-0) Prerequisite: FIN 2301.
+3312 Management of Real Property (3-0-0)

+Prerequisite: FIN 2301.